Skip to main content

 stage 2A nodular sclerosing Hodgkin lymphoma

 At the beginning of April, I was scheduled to have back surgery for chronic back pain that I have endured over the past couple of years.
-My surgeon ordered a pre-op chest x-ray.
-This showed a mediastinal mass suspected of lymphoma.
-After multiple scans, a failed biopsy, and another successful biopsy, I was diagnosed with Stage 2A Nodular Sclerosing Hodgkins' lymphoma by the end of April.
-Over the span of a week, I picked up and moved out of Maui to Los Angeles to receive my care at the City of Hope Hospital (chemo for 6 rounds).
+My surgeon ordered a pre-op chest X-ray.
+This showed a mediastinal mass suspected to be lymphoma.
+After multiple scans, a failed biopsy, and another successful biopsy, I was diagnosed with stage 2A nodular sclerosing Hodgkin lymphoma (NSHL) by the end of April.
+Over the span of a week, I picked up and moved from Maui to Los Angeles to receive my care at the City of Hope Hospital (chemo for six rounds).

 I had no symptoms whatsoever.
-Just the weekend before that initial chest x-ray, I had hiked 25 miles at 10,000 ft elevation with a 45-pound backpack, with no abnormal fatigue.
-About 1 month before the diagnosis I hiked through the backcountry of Jackson Hole, Wyoming in the snow for 8 hours.
+Just the weekend before that initial chest X-ray, I had hiked 25 miles at 10,000 feet elevation with a 45-pound backpack with no abnormal fatigue.
+About one month before the diagnosis, I hiked through the backcountry of Jackson Hole, Wyoming, in the snow for eight hours.
 I was continuing my sports at the highest level (despite the back pain) with zero thought I may have any symptoms of cancer.
 To say this was a shock was an understatement.

 stage 2A nodular sclerosing Hodgkin lymphoma